-(4) Provide summary information, including results of assessments under this section, to the general public regarding the achievement of students, but which does not include student names, identification numbers or individually identifiable information.
+(4) Provide summary information, including results of assessments under this section, to the general public regarding the achievement of students, but which does not include student names, identification numbers or individually identifiable information. (b) The local assessment system shall be approved by the board of school directors, at minimum, once every 6 years and implemented no later than 1 year after [its strategic plan or revision is approved by the board of school directors under § 4.13] the approval date. (c) [The local assessment system shall be described in the school entity's strategic plan under § 4.13(c)(5).

-(b) The local assessment system shall be approved by the board of school directors, at minimum, once every six years and implemented no later than 1 year after [its strategic plan or revision is approved by the board of school directors under § 4.13] the approval date. (c) The local assessment system shall be described in the school entity's strategic plan under § 4.13(c)(5).]
-All additions and deletions are highlighted in Bold type [bracketed items] are deletions underscored items are additions [(d) The local assessment system shall be described in the district's (including a charter school's) or AVTS's strategic plan under § 4.13(c)(5), including industry certifications earned by vocational-technical students, Pennsylvania skill certificates earned by vocational technical education students, and projects completed by vocational-technical education students which demonstrate their occupational competency.] [(e)] (c) The local assessment system shall be designed to include a variety of assessment strategies which may include the following:
+(d) The local assessment system shall be described in the district's (including a charter school's) or AVTS's strategic plan under § 4.13(c)(5), including industry 22 PA Code Chapter 4 certifications earned by vocational-technical students, Pennsylvania skill certificates earned by vocational technical education students, and projects completed by vocational-technical education students which demonstrate their occupational competency.

+(e)] The local assessment system shall be designed to include a variety of assessment strategies which may include the following: